wdporter/i-am-that-vuepress/57-beyond-mind-there-is-no-suffering/readme.md

 **Q:**&ensp;When you say, “clear and empty”, what do you mean?

 **M:**&ensp;I mean free of all contents.
 To myself I am neither perceivable nor conceivable; there is nothing I can point out and say, “This I am”.
 You identify yourself with everything so easily, I find it impossible.
-The feeling, ‘I am not this or that, nor is anything mine’ is so strong in me that as soon as a thing or a thought appears, there comes at once the sense ‘this I am not’.
+The feeling, “I am not this or that, nor is anything mine” is so strong in me that as soon as a thing or a thought appears, there comes at once the sense “this I am not”.

 **Q:**&ensp;Do you mean to say that you spend your time repeating, “this I am not, that I am not”?